Alliance (New Zealand political party): Ideology and policy

 At its foundation, the Alliance represented a big tent of politicians opposed to Rogernomics and Ruthanasia.
 While the main forces of the Greens and NewLabour were distinctly left-wing, the Liberals and Democrats were not and in the case of the latter, its centrist social credit economics were not reflected in the Alliance's policy.
 Nevertheless, throughout the 1990s, the party presented itself as an anti-neoliberal, social democratic party (with democratic socialist factions) that emphasised workers' rights, green politics and free education and healthcare.
 In the coalition, they successfully introduced paid parental leave and KiwiBank.

 After moderate, pro-Labour faction left the party in 2002 to form the Progressive Coalition, the rump party under McCarten and Harré represented the trade union movement above all, focusing their 2002 campaign on extending paid leave to four weeks.
 In 2004, the party published a working manifesto that affirmed its commitment to socialism and collective ownership of the economy, a stance it retains to the present.
-In 2025, Victor Billot described the party as social democratic, but to the left of all other mainstream parties.
+In the mid-2000s, the party emphasised its opposition to capitalism altogether.
+In 2025, Victor Billot described the party as social democratic, but to the left of all other mainstream parties, while the party's official materials say it is committed to 'democratic socialism'.

 A democratic socialist party, the Alliance supports free education, free healthcare, full employment and the maintenance of the welfare state.
 Its policy platform emphasizes women's rights, environmentalism, and Māori rights.
 It supports New Zealand's nuclear-free policy and opposes military interventionism, particularly during the war in Afghanistan.
 The Alliance supports proportional representation for elections.

 The Alliance advocates a progressive tax, which would mean a higher tax rate for wealthier people and a lower rate for poorer people.
 It also supports the removal of the Goods and Services Tax, seeing the tax as unfair because the amount paid does not vary according to the purchaser's ability to afford it; it advocates replacing this with a financial transaction tax, or Tobin tax.